StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ![Click and drag to select a telemetry interval](../../.gitbook/assets/v51_timeline_click_drag.png)

 {% hint style="info" %}
-A single click on the timeline will move the playhead to this point in time, and thus time travel to the state of the topology at the selected [topology time](timeline-time-travel.md#topology-time).
+A single click on the timeline will move the play head to this point in time, and thus time travel to the state of the topology at the selected [topology time](timeline-time-travel.md#topology-time).
 Only events generated by topology elements that existed at the newly selected topology time will now be displayed.
 {% endhint %}

 ## Time travel

 In each of the StackState perspectives, you can either be in live mode or in the past.
 In live mode, StackState will constantly poll for new data.
-When you time travel through topology or telemetry, you are effectively working with a snapshot of your infrastructure.
+When you time-travel through topology or telemetry, you are effectively working with a snapshot of your infrastructure.
 The data available is based on two selections:

 * [Topology time](timeline-time-travel.md#topology-time) - a specific moment in time for which you want to fetch a snapshot of your Kubernetes resources.
 * [Telemetry interval](timeline-time-travel.md#telemetry-interval) - the time range for which you want to see telemetry and traces.